What is bio-degradation ?

 Why use Reverte?
 (The 4R Solution: Reduce, Reuse, Recycle, Reverte™)?

 The unique programmability of Reverte™ technology safely biodegrades plastic waste from within a few months to a maximum of 5 years.
-In landfills they reduce volume, help maximize capacity utilization and aid in landfill compression.

 While not a total solution to littering, degradable plastics help avoid the accumulation of unsightly litter in our environment.